 InterLink AI was first venture-funded in 2013 with a driving purpose to reduce the margin of human error in the dispensing of prescription medications in retail pharmacies, long-term care facilities and hospitals.

 Our identRx™ and medPass™ solutions use 360-degree imaging and machine learning technology to learn, count, verify and dispense medications.
 Coupled with our veriFill™ telepharmacy software, pharmacists can confidently approve prescription fills from a remote location.

 Ensuring ease, accuracy and safety in the prescription pick-up process is also a priority.
 Our unique scripClip™ will-call system connects with the existing pharmacy management and point-of-sale systems to make sure every customer quickly gets the right prescription and pharmacy staff is spending their valuable time where it’s most needed.

-With this suite of proprietary solutions and relentless commitment to innovation, InterLink AI is helping improve patient outcomes by making pharmacy experiences easier – for staff and customers, alike.
+With this suite of data-driven solutions and relentless commitment to innovation, InterLink AI is helping improve patient outcomes by making pharmacy experiences easier – for staff and customers alike.

 President and Chief Executive Officer